Halsey calls out the hotel industry for its lack of inclusive hair products, and this is why that's important

 But before we dive into Halsey’s important tweets on people of color and their hair, it’s important to give you some insight.
 While it’s hard to make grandiose statements about Black and white people having different hair textures, because every person is unique (“there can even be variations among the races as well as between them”), it’s widely accepted that there are some strong distinctions.

 The hair texture, reactions to water, and the products Black people use for their hair are not the same as a white person’s.
 Although there are variations of Black hair (with some being closer in texture to white hair after heat is applied), it is still crucial to acknowledge the major contrasts when engaging in dialogue about Black hair and white hair.

-Halsey is usually pretty open about her experiences as a “white-passing” biracial woman, but that didn’t stop people from trying to belittle her grievance by calling her white.
+Halsey is usually pretty open about her experiences as a “white-passing” biracial woman, but that didn’t stop people from trying to belittle her grievance by calling her white. false

 The questioning and subsequent erasure of people’s Blackness based on how they look is not new in any way.
 Meghan Markle, Lena Horne, and Halle Berry are all biracial women who have also faced criticism due to preconceived ideas about their looks.
 This type of questioning is unacceptable, and it creates even more confusion in the biracial experience.